 Latest News

-Broughton's "Wildfire" for Brass to Premiere in Manchester
+Broughton's "Wildfire" Premieres to Packed House in Manchester

-On Saturday, January 24th, 2026, the world-famous Black Dyke Band, under the leadership of Prof. Nicholas Childs, will premiere Bruce Broughton's new work for brass, Wildfire. ...
+On Saturday, January 24th, 2026, the world-famous Black Dyke Band, under the leadership of Prof. Nicholas Childs, premiered Bruce Broughton's new work for brass and percussion, Wildfire. ...

 December 23, 2025